hallettj/hallettj.github.com/source/_posts/2014-08-02-javascript-generators-and-functional-reactive-programming.markdown

 assert(g.next().value === undefined)
 {% endhighlight %}

-A stateless implementation would return a new object with a function for the next generator entry point, instead of modifying the original generator:
+An immutable implementation would return a new object with a function for the next generator entry point, instead of mutating the original generator:

 {% highlight js %}
 var g  = gen()